healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Everything on the Internet starts with Search.

 **Google Guess**.
 A Google search used to be based on satistical page ranks and keyword matches, and generated hundreds of thousands of results per search.
-Google had no understanding of what was  meant or the intent of the search, or how to provide meaningful recommendations.
+Google had no understanding of the intent of the search,  that each individual search term had meaning, nor how to filter meaningful recommendations.
 It was up to the individual to sift through the results.

 **Google Know**.
 To support next generation of smart, semantic search (where the meaning and intent of the search is understood) the Internet search giants (Google, Yahoo, Microsoft,...) adopted a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide clear, unambigous structure and definition for information on the Internet.